Fileurix3/discord_bot/README.md

   - `Ask a question`: By clicking on this button, the user can ask a question on the asked question a new text channel will be created which will be seen only by the one who asked this question and one of the moderators.

     A moderator can close this text feed by answering a user's question using the command: `/close_ticket`.

+- `Creating a temporary voice channel`:

+  When a user logs into a particular channel, the bot will create a new temporary channel named `!<Username>channel`.
+The bot will move the user into it and send instructions to the text channel on how the user can configure that channel.

+  If there are no people in that voice channel, the bot will delete the channel.

 ## dependencies